ankxl/Plato-s_Pizza_BI/README.md

 3. Sunday evening to Thursday evening for the purposes of analysis have been considered school nights
 4. For the purposes of capacity analysis, I have assumed this is a dine in restaurant and have no take out orders irrespective of the time of order.
 5. Small pizzas are consumed by an individual, Medium pizza is shared between 2 individuals, Large Pizzas are shared between 4 individuals, Xtra Large pizzas are shared between 6 individuals and Xtra Xtra Large pizzas are shared between 8.
+6. For capacity analysis pizza, it is assumed that pizzas are produced on average of 20 mins and time to eat the pizzas irrespective of group size is 20 mins.
-6. For Table capacity Analysis it is assumed that 4 chairs are available to each table and table sharing is not permitted.
+7. For Table capacity Analysis it is assumed that 4 chairs are available to each table and table sharing is not permitted.
 Also, if there are 1 - 4 people in a group they will need one table, 5-8 people in a group will need 2 tables and so on.
-7. Seat capacity analysis is independent of Table capacity analysis.
+8. Seat capacity analysis is independent of Table capacity analysis.
 It is not required for an individual to have a dedicated table to eat their pizza.
 Tables can be shared.
 Each individual requires a seat to eat pizzas.
-8. Key metrics for analysis are Total Orders, Total Revenue, Average Revenue per Day/Hour , Average Orders per Day/ Hour, Average Revenue per order, Average Pizzas produced by Day/ Hour, Table Shortage, Seat Shortage, Days with no Table/Seat shortage (stockout).
+9. Key metrics for analysis are Total Orders, Total Revenue, Average Revenue per Day/Hour , Average Orders per Day/ Hour, Average Revenue per order, Average Pizzas produced by Day/ Hour, Table Shortage, Seat Shortage, Days with no Table/Seat shortage (stockout).

 ### 2.2 Basic Statistics (observation) from data
 1. In a year Plato's Pizza